JHUISI/charm/doc/source/install_source.rst

 Note that the entire compilation process is supported by the Charm configure/make scripts.
 The steps for building in linux this way are:

-- In a terminal, run configure.sh
+- In a terminal, run ``configure.sh``

-- The process will fail out at wget, and will ask you to install.

-- Using your package manager of choice (e.g., ``sudo apt-get install wget``), install wget.

-- With wget installed, run the configure.sh script again, and it should set up your Make dependencies for you.
+- Confirm that you have installed the dependencies above.
+Then, proceed as follows:

   - ``make``

   - ``make install``

+  - ``make test``

 .. note::
 	Another way to install dependencies is to use your package manager of choice.